 • The Consolidated Port Approaches Study was released to the public in September 2022.
 In general, the new proposed routing measures provide wider traffic lanes for shipping, expands the Bay's Precautionary Area, and provides an intermediate shipping lane between the nearshore route and the offshore route (St. Lucie to New York Fairway).
 It also includes a proposal for a new fairway anchorage on the southern approach to the Delaware Bay to assist with ship congestion in the offshore anchorages and preserve space for safe anchoring from offshore wind development.
-If you have comments to the Study, please continue to submit them via Regulations.gov, as the Coast Guard wants feedback on the document.
-The Study will be used to inform a future rulemaking.
+The Study will be used to inform a future rulemaking which has been routed at CGHQ.